RRC-ACE-Outreach/TechCamp/TechCamp - Web App/2 Database Demo.md

 **SQL** stands for **'Structured Query Language'**.
 It is the language used to send commands to a **relational** (< that's a type) **database**.

-# We are ready to connect to PhpMyAdmin
+# We are ready to connect to phpMyAdmin
 In your Goorm container, pick from the top menu:
 ```
 Project